Christopher Herrick

-Christopher Herrick is an English concert organist best known for his interpretation of J.S.
+Christopher Herrick (born 1942) is an English concert organist best known for his interpretation of J.S.
 Bach’s organ music and for his many recordings on the finest pipe organs from around the world.

 Early life

 Born in Bletchley, Buckinghamshire, Herrick was a boy chorister at St Paul's Cathedral and attended its choir school; aged 11, he sang at the Coronation of Queen Elizabeth II and later that year went with the choir on a three-month forty-concert tour of USA and Canada, which included a private concert in the White House and a brief conversation with President Dwight D. Eisenhower.
 At the age of 12, he was inspired to learn the organ after Sir John Dykes Bower, organist of St Paul's, asked him to accompany him to the cathedral organ loft to turn pages for him for a BBC recording.
 He describes this as his “Damascus moment”.
 Herrick later, as a Music Scholar, attended Cranleigh School, where he was able to pursue his organ studies.